A bride hugs her groom as they stand in the snow on a sunny day outside of the plan that chartered them.

 How to Get to Alaska?

-Travel for sure effects the cost of your elopement.
+Travel to Alaska for sure effects the cost of your elopement.
 The main area you might fly into for an elopement in Alaska is Anchorage.
 This is a major airport and flying with Alaska Airlines may be the cheapest way to fly in since they have a hub there.
 The other option – though a longer travel idea – would be to arrive via Ferry from Washington.

 Cruises are very popular from Seattle to Alaska.
 You could take a cruise ship over, let that aspect be your honeymoon, and elope on one of the days off of the ship.
-Be sure this works with the cruise itentary and plans before booking.
+Be sure this works with the cruise itinerary and plans before booking.

 Alaska Elopement Packages